Personnel and acknowledgements

 The project was funded by the Arts and Humanities Research Council.

-Additional funded was provided by the University of Winchester.
+Additional funding was provided by the University of Winchester.

 Previous stages of the project were funded by the British Academy (Small Grants) and the Marc Fitch fund.